• Skip to primary navigation

 • If you have one, a food processor for chopping up the pineapple, or you can chop up the pineapple with a sharp knife instead.

-• For whisking the evapourated milk you will need a whisk or electric hand-mixer.
+• For whisking the evaporated milk you will need a whisk or electric hand mixer.

 Ingredients